Cocaine

 When someone administers intranasally, the powder is inhaled through the nostrils and absorbed into the bloodstream through the nasal tissues.
 Some users may also rub the substance onto their gums.

-Cocaine can be dissolved in water and injected, releasing the drug directly into the bloodstream and heightening its outcomes.
+Cocaine can be dissolved in water and injected, releasing the drug directly into the bloodstream and heightening its effects.

 Cocaine addiction usually starts with snorting and escalates to smoking, achieving maximal concentration and reactions far more rapidly than the intranasal route.

-Smoking involves inhaling its vapour into the lungs, usually via a pipe, where the drug is absorbed rapidly into the bloodstream via the lung tissue.
+Smoking involves inhaling the vapour into the lungs, usually via a pipe, where the drug is absorbed rapidly into the bloodstream via the lung tissue.

 The duration of the effects of cocaine can vary from a few minutes to an hour, depending on the dosage and method of consumption.

-An individual who takes cocaine will usually describe feeling full of energy along with having feelings of power and confidence.
-These side effects are generally what causes someone to use the drug again.
-However, there are many adverse effects of taking cocaine, inducing an overdose.
+An individual who takes cocaine will usually describe feeling full of energy, along with having feelings of power and confidence.
+These side effects are generally what cause someone to use the drug again.
+However, there are many adverse effects of taking cocaine, including an overdose.

 Close-up of a dilated human eye, showing effects of cocaine use on pupil size